 9. Books/Magazines – Read about Motivational Training

-If you like to read and find out how to acquire new knowledge, there are many good training books that can be of great value.
+If you like to read and find out how to acquire new knowledge, many good training books can be of great value.
 You can find books on basic training principles, or you can simply choose sports-specific books such as running books, books on weight loss, etc. You can also seek knowledge by subscribing to training magazines, where you can get inspiration for your training every month.

-When choosing a book or magazine, then use your network to get recommendations, ask your coach or others that has the insight to guide you in the right direction.
+When choosing a book or magazine, then use your network to get recommendations, ask your coach or others that have the insight to guide you in the right direction.
 You can also go to the library and borrow one or more books.

 10. Technology – Can Be Very Motivating

 Heart rate monitors, music and other gadgets can be motivating and make the training more fun.
-How much technology you want and need will depend on your goal and on you as a person.
+How much technology you want and need will depend on your goal and you as a person.
 Try it out and see if technology can contribute positively to your development.

 I hope you like this blog and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.